Step 1

 • Objectives aligned with strategy

-Your company's needs are bound to evolveespecially during a growth phase.
-As a result, you need to ensure that the tool you use remains aligned with your company's and continues to meet your needs.
+Indeed, the needs of your company are bound to evolve, especially in a growth phase.
+As such, you need to ensure that the tool remains aligned with the overall business strategy and continues to meet your needs.

-Finally, upgrading your ERP system may be necessary to ensure compliance with legislative.
-Certain regulatory changes impact your industry or your operations, it is your responsibility to ensure that responsibility to bring your company and your tools into compliance.
+Finally, an upgrade of your ERP may be necessary to remain compliant from a legislative perspective.
+Some regulatory changes may impact your industry or your operation, it is your responsibility to bring your company and your tools into compliance.

 Post-deployment monitoring and optimization 1

 The key to a successful ERP project?
-A preparation preparation!
-The scoping phase is fundamental to the success of an ERP project. objectives but also your existing.
+Meticulous preparation !
+The scoping phase is fundamental and allows you to take stock not only of your objectives but also of your existing situation.

-Let's not forget that this is a very demanding project in terms of human resources and financial resourcesover several months.
-An ERP project must therefore be anticipated and perfectly executed, because it concerns company as a whole.
-The benefits can be seen quickly, both for your customers and your employees.
-However, a poorly implemented ERP project can also be lourd of consequences affecting your company's satisfaction and profitability.
+Let's keep in mind that this is a project that requires a lot of human and financial resources, and this over several months.
+An ERP project must therefore be anticipated and perfectly executed because it concerns the company as a whole.
+Its benefits can be quickly visible, both for your customers and your employees.
+However, a poorly implemented ERP project can also haveconsequences that affect the satisfaction and profitability of your company.

 Untitled design (4)

-With Stafiz, you can automate: profile searches, positioning on customer needs, and production schedules.
+With Stafiz, automate: profile search, positioning on customer needs, and production schedules.